What's The Ideal Give-Away Computer?

 It must be inexpensive.

 Expensive devices are treated more carefully than others, and a significant amount of knowledge about computing, and especially about recovering from errors and difficult situations, is about doing things that are potentially dangerous to the stability of the machine itself.
-A computer that costs $750, $1500, or even one that costs $300, where that $300 is the result of months of squeexing a budget to afford it, is going to be treated as a precious object instead of a learning device.
+A computer that costs $750, $1500, or even one that costs $300, where that $300 is the result of months of squeezing a budget to afford it, is going to be treated as a precious object instead of a learning device.
 (Additionally, funders like being able to distribute as many units as they can for grant funding, so the less each unit costs, the more they can give away.)

 It must not be locked in any manner.